Finleyrice/Renewable-energy-analytics-dashboard-Tableau-/README.md

-View The Live Tableau Dashboard Below: https://public.tableau.com/views/Tableauvisualisation_17702175414590/Dashboard1
+View The Live Tableau Dashboard Below:(make sure to make it fullscreen to get the best experience) https://public.tableau.com/views/Tableauvisualisation_17702175414590/Dashboard1

 # Renewable-energy-analytics-dashboard-Tableau-